2013 GMC Acadia Interior

 - "Plenty of headroom and legroom.
 The seats are generally supportive and comfortable, though shorter drivers may find the seat cushions too long. …" -- Consumer Guide (2012)

-The Acadia comes with a rearview camera, a six-speaker audio system with a USB port, rear parking sensors and satellite radio.
+The 2013 GMC Acadia comes with a rearview camera, a six-speaker audio system with a USB port, rear parking sensors and satellite radio.
 A 6.5-inch touch-screen display is also standard on all models, but can be equipped with GMC’s IntelliLink, which includes voice control, smartphone integration and streaming audio functions.
-Opting for a higher trim will you get you tri-zone automatic climate control, a heads-up display, leather upholstery and heated front seats.
-Notable stand-alone options include navigation, a rear DVD entertainment system and a sunroof.
+Opting for a higher trim will get you tri-zone automatic climate control, a heads-up display, leather upholstery and heated front seats.
+Notable stand-alone options include navigation, a rear-seat DVD entertainment system and a sunroof.

 For the most part, test drivers say that the Acadia’s interior is appealing, but critics are divided on how easy the audio and climate controls are to use.
 One says they are easy to read and operate, while another thinks they are small and illegible.
 Reviewers haven’t tested the touch screen or IntelliLink yet, so there is little opinion on those systems.